Guaranteed-Rate/xss-encoder-wrapper/README.md

 ![Guaranteed Rate logo](/gr-logo-150x150.png)

-This code is copyright by Guaranteed Rate, Inc. and is released under "The MIT License (MIT)".
+This code is copyright by Guaranteed Rate, Inc. and is released under "The 3-Clause BSD License".
 See the accompanying [LICENSE](https://github.com/Guaranteed-Rate/xss-encoder-wrapper/blob/main/LICENSE) file for details.